ANTARCTIC BLOG: Science from the air #2

-BAS has developed an aerogravity system that can be mounted in one of its aircraft.
-The system has been used to collect over 100,000 km of data since it was first deployed in 1993.
-So far the measurements have been used to map changes in crustal thickness along the Antarctic Peninsula and have helped define highly accurate models of the Earth’s shape, which are then used to predict satellite orbits.
+BAS has developed aerogravity systems that can be mounted in its geophysical survey aircraft, or in a UAV.
+Over 100,000 km of gravity data has been collected since such systems were first deployed in 1993.
+So far the measurements have been used to map changes in crustal thickness along the Antarctic Peninsula, have helped define highly accurate models of the Earth’s shape, which are then used to predict satellite orbits, and have mapped hidden cavities beneath ice shelves.

-Aerogravity measurements are acquired with a modified LaCoste and Romberg air/sea gravimeter model S-83.
+Aerogravity measurements were originally acquired with a modified LaCoste and Romberg air/sea gravimeter model S-83.
 The three main parts of the system are the gravity sensor (essentially a weight suspended from a sophisticated spring-balance), the gyroscope-stabilised platform (active systems that damp-out vibrations due to movement of the aircraft), and an external platform control system (the computer system that collects and stores the data).
 To minimize motions due to the pitching, yawing and rolling of the aircraft in flight, the meter platform is mounted at the center of motion of the aircraft.
+This system has remarkable long term stability and can be used in cases such as geodetic surveys where low drift is the primary demand.

 How can we obtain a picture of the structure of the Earth below us from measurements of the gravitational field at the surface?
 We know that acceleration due to gravity changes with position on the Earth’s surface and that gravity changes depend on the mass of all the surrounding bodies and their distance away from the point of measurement.